Lapin0t/grothendieck-cern/README.md

 school onwards, we see society as we know it as the ultimate evolutionary achievement, the *nec plus ultra*.
 At least, most scientists do.
 But we forget that there were hundreds and thousands of civilizations before ours, with cultures that were born, lived, flourished and died out.
-Our civilization---or rather, industrial civilization, because I no longer consider it my own---will be no exception.
+Our civilization—or rather, industrial civilization, because I no longer consider it my own—will be no exception.

 One thing that goes beyond this remark, in my opinion, is to realize, that this